HumanSignal/label-studio-ml-backend/README.md

 ## What is the Label Studio ML backend?

-The Label Studio ML backend is an SDK that lets you wrap you machine learning code and turn it into a web server.
+The Label Studio ML backend is an SDK that lets you wrap your machine learning code and turn it into a web server.
 You can then connect that server to a Label Studio instance to perform 2 tasks:

 - Dynamically pre-annotate data based on model inference results
 - Retrain or fine-tune a model based on recently annotated data

-If you need to just load static pre-annotated data into Label Studio, running an ML backend  might be overkill for you.
+If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
 Instead, you can [import preannotated data](https://labelstud.io/guide/predictions.html).

 ## How it works